 Go All Out

 They also like it when your reviews and relevant media, such as videos or photos, do the product the justice it deserves.
-This means spreading information about what they’re offering, and generating hype.
+This means spreading information about what they’re offering and generating hype.

-Make sure to include more detailed extra information on the product you have been testing.
+Ensure to include more detailed extra information on the product you have been testing.

 Free Product Testing Sites: How to Become a Product Tester

-Should any product testing site ask for your credit card details or any personal credentials that seem shifty, we recommend you exit stage left and find a different opportunity.
+Should any product testing site ask for your credit card details or personal credentials that seem shifty, we recommend you exit stage left and find a different opportunity.

 BzzAgent

 It’s not quantum physics to figure out the game plan here: They send you a thing.
-You review it and show it off to your friends and family, share it on social media and leave a review on their site.
+You review it and show it to your friends and family, share it on social media and leave a review on their site.

-You’ll have to inform the folks over at BzzAgent about all the feedback you got from your reviews and word-of-mouth marketing efforts in order for them to take a liking to you and offer you even more campaigns.
+You’ll have to inform the folks over at BzzAgent about all the feedback you got from your reviews and word-of-mouth marketing efforts for them to take a liking to you and offer you even more campaigns.

 Amazon

-If you thought that Amazon was just an online store, you wouldn’t be alone but you would be wrong.
+If you thought that Amazon was just an online store, you wouldn’t be alone, but you would be wrong.
 Amazon is host to untold amounts of reviews for all of the products they have on offer.

-Amazon Vine Logo
+Free Product Testing Amazon Vine Logo

 Amazon Vine Voice is one of the most popular product testing platforms.
-Image credit: SquareSpace
+Image credit: Squarespace

 Go and have a look at any of the marked Amazon Vine reviews out there on Amazon.